-- Refer cases of suspected abuse to the local authority children's social care as required - Support staff who make referrals to local authority children's social care - Refer cases to the Channel panel through the universal referral form where there is a radicalisation concern as required - Support staff who make referrals to the Channel panel - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required - If after a referral the child's situation does not appear to be improving the DSL (or the person that made the referral) should press for re- consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves - Report cases of prejudice, hate based incidents or hate crimes to the Local Authority through the online reporting system.
-Hate crimes should also be reported to the police
+- Refer cases of suspected abuse to the local authority children's social care as required - Support staff who make referrals to local authority children's social care - Refer cases to the Channel panel through the universal referral form where there is a radicalisation concern as required - Support staff who make referrals to the Channel panel - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and

+- Refer cases where a crime may have been committed to the Police as required (the guidance NPCC- When to call the police should help DSLs understand when they should consider calling the police and what to expect when they do.) - If after a referral the child's situation does not appear to be improving the DSL (or the person that made the referral) should press for re- consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves - Report cases of prejudice, hate based incidents or hate crimes to the Local Authority through the online reporting system.
+Hate crimes should also be reported to the police - Access a range of advice to help them identify children in need of additional mental health support